AnnChenLab/ISCVAM/README.md

 # ISCVAM example datasets

-We applied ISCVAM to investigate cell populations using two Multiome datasets for proof of principle.
-The two multiome datasets are:
+We applied ISCVAM to investigate cell populations using multiple multiome datasets for proof of principle.
+The four multiome datasets are:
 1) 16,232 cells from the matched pairs of sorted CD8+ Tissue resident memory (TRM) and recirculating (ReCir) T cells from 4 ovarian cancer patients in Anadon, Yu et al. 2022, with GEO: GSE192780
-2) 11,172 cells from a PBMC sample from 10X Genomics
+2) 11,172 cells from a 10x PBMC sample
+3) 2,635 cells from 10x human healthy brain tissue (3k)
+4) 22,772 cells from 10x human kidney cancer

-In our manucript, the two datasets was used as:
+In our *manucript*, the two datasets was used as:
-- discovery dataset: which is the paired TRM and ReCir samples from a single patient (patient 100809M) in ovarian cancer paper
+- `Discovery dataset`: which is the paired TRM and ReCir samples from a single patient (patient 100809M) in ovarian cancer paper
-- internal validation dataset: the rest of 3 patients with their paired TRM and ReCir samples for each patient from the ovarian cancer paper
+- `Internal validation dataset`: the rest of 3 patients with their paired TRM and ReCir samples for each patient from the ovarian cancer paper
-- external validation dataset: PBMC multiome data
+- `External validation dataset`: PBMC multiome data

 ### Reference datasets
 - Anadon et al. Ovarian cancer immunogenicity is governed by a narrow subset of progenitor tissue-resident memory T cell.
 Cancer Cell (2022)
 - PBMC sample: https://www.10xgenomics.com/resources/datasets/pbmc-from-a-healthy-donor-granulocytes-removed-through-cell-sorting-10-k-1-standard-1-0-0
+- Human healthy brain tissue (3k): https://www.10xgenomics.com/datasets/frozen-human-healthy-brain-tissue-3-k-1-standard-2-0-0 - Human kidney cancer: https://www.10xgenomics.com/datasets/human-kidney-cancer-nuclei-isolated-with-chromium-nuclei-isolation-kit-saltyez-protocol-and-10x-complex-tissue-dp-ct-sorted-and-ct-unsorted-1-standard